Petess/MacLidPythonSound/README.md

 ## Notes

-Claude AI was used to develop this with some documents.
+Claude AI was used to develop this with some documentation.